cg-dot/oai-reverse-proxy/docs/pow-captcha.md

 # predefined levels specified below, or you can specify a custom number of
 # expected hash iterations.
 POW_DIFFICULTY_LEVEL=low
+# The time limit for solving the challenge, in minutes
+POW_CHALLENGE_TIMEOUT=30
 ```

 ## Difficulty Levels